AladdineDev/portfolio/docs/translation-template.md

       "endYear": 2023, // Ending year of the role (if applicable) "endMonth": 8, // Ending month of the role (if applicable) "technologies": [
+        {
-        "Flutter" // Technologies used in this role experience ],
+          "name": "Flutter", // Name of the technology used in this role experience "icon": {
+            "assetName": "assets/images/logos/software-development/flutter.svg", // SVG asset path, can be obtained from https://github.com/chouhan-rahul/icons_plus/tree/main/lib/src.
+If the codePoint and the fontFamily are used, this property must be null.
+            "fontPackage": "icons_plus" // Name of the package providing the icon font (here, it's based on Icons Plus) }
+        }
+      ],
       "links": [
         {